 Consider installing multiple windows in your home to maximize the amount of sunlight indoors.
 Patterned or frosted glass can be used for ceiling windows such as a skylight or a clerestory as they diffuse sunlight.
 People living in hotter regions may consider getting north-facing windows, whereas those who live in colder climates can choose between south, east, or west-facing windows to boost natural light in the home.

-EcoView windows and doors is a replacement home window provider that offers high-quality windows and exterior doors to homeowners in Alabama.
-Call us today to avail our services or get a free quote here.
+EcoView Windows and doors is a replacement home window provider that offers high-quality windows and exterior doors to homeowners in Alabama.
+Call us today or get a free quote here.